The Rise of a Nomadic Warlord

 Extracting Tribute Without Fighting

-Attila understood that the most profitable battle was the one never fought.
-Under the Treaty of Margus (435 AD), he secured from the Eastern Roman Empire an annual tribute of 700 pounds of gold, along with the return of Hunnic refugees and the establishment of a market where Romans and Huns could trade.
-When the Eastern Empire attempted to stop payment in 441 AD, Attila launched a devastating campaign that forced Emperor Theodosius II to not only resume payments but triple them to 2,100 pounds of gold annually – plus a back payment of 6,000 pounds.
-This tribute system funded Attila's military expansion and bought the loyalty of allied chieftains, making further conquests possible without exhausting his own resources.
+Attila understood that the most profitable battle was the one that never happened.
+Under the Treaty of Margus in 435 AD, he secured from the Eastern Roman Empire an annual tribute of 700 pounds of gold, the return of Hunnic refugees, and the establishment of a regulated market for trade.
+When the Eastern Empire stopped payments in 441 AD, Attila launched a devastating campaign that forced Emperor Theodosius II to not only resume payments but to triple them to 2,100 pounds of gold per year, plus a back payment of 6,000 pounds.
+This tribute system became the financial engine of Attila's empire.
+It funded military expansion, bought the loyalty of allied chieftains, and allowed Attila to project power without exhausting his own resources.
+The gold also flowed into the hands of Hunnic nobles, binding them more tightly to Attila's leadership.
+It was a self-reinforcing cycle: tribute bought loyalty, and loyalty made possible further tribute extraction.

 Playing Rome Against Rome

-Attila skillfully exploited the division between the Western and Eastern Roman Empires.
-He negotiated separately with each emperor, sometimes demanding tribute from both simultaneously.
-In 450 AD, when the Eastern Emperor Marcian stopped paying tribute, Attila turned his attention westward – but not before extracting a marriage offer from the Western Emperor Valentinian III's sister, Honoria.
-This claim to a Roman princess gave him a pretext to invade Gaul (since Honoria's betrothal implied a dowry of half the Western Empire).
-Even after the devastating Battle of the Catalaunian Plains, Attila maintained diplomatic channels with both Roman courts, ensuring that no united front could form against him.
+Attila exploited the division between the Western and Eastern Roman Empires with remarkable skill.
+He negotiated separately with each emperor, sometimes demanding tribute from both at the same time.
+In 450 AD, when the Eastern Emperor Marcian refused to continue payments, Attila turned his attention westward.
+But he did not simply march into Gaul.
+He first extracted a marriage offer from the Western Emperor Valentinian III's sister, Honoria.
+This gave him a legal pretext for invasion, as Honoria's betrothal implied a dowry of half the Western Empire.
+Even after the bloody stalemate at the Catalaunian Plains in 451 AD, Attila maintained diplomatic channels with both Roman courts.
+He ensured that no united front could form against him by keeping each side uncertain of his intentions and fearful of being left alone to face his wrath.
+This divide-and-conquer strategy kept the two halves of the Roman world off balance for the better part of two decades.

 The Limits of Diplomacy

-Attila's diplomatic genius, however, had limits.
-His demands grew insatiable, and his reliance on tribute made him dependent on the Roman economies he was plundering.
-When the Eastern Empire finally halted payments in 450 AD and Western resistance stiffened after 451 AD, Attila found his options narrowing.
-His final invasion of Italy in 452 AD met with famine, disease, and stiff resistance from Roman garrisons reinforced by barbarian allies.
-The Hunnic confederation was a coalition of tribes held together by fear of Attila and the prospect of loot.
-When plunder dried up, the coalition began to fray – a weakness that would become fatal after Attila's sudden death in 453 AD.
+Attila's diplomatic brilliance had its limits.
+His demands grew increasingly extravagant, and his reliance on tribute made him dependent on the very economies he was pillaging.
+When the Eastern Empire finally halted payments in 450 AD and Western resistance stiffened after 451 AD, his options narrowed.
+The invasion of Italy in 452 AD met with famine, disease, and stubborn resistance from Roman garrisons reinforced by barbarian allies.
+The Hunnic confederation was a coalition held together by the fear of Attila and the prospect of plunder.
+When the plunder dried up, the coalition began to fray.
+This weakness became fatal after Attila's sudden death in 453 AD, when the subject tribes rose up, and the Hunnic Empire collapsed within a year.

 Key Battles and Their Lessons